 Ellen Rodrigues is a Service Assistant Professor at West Virginia University.
 She serves as the Interim Director of the LGBTQ+ Center and teaches a Women’s and Gender course focused on LGBTQ+ Perspectives.
 She is responsible for advancing the Center’s commitment to diversity and inclusivity.
 Through strategic partnerships, outreach initiatives and student engagement, Rodrigues implements advocacy efforts while overseeing programs and training that address the inclusion of queer, trans, gender nonbinary and all sexual orientations at WVU.
 For two years as assistant director of the LGBTQ+ Center, Rodrigues was responsible for implementing gender-inclusive practices, including providing nearly 35 safe zone trainings to more than 1,000 individuals each academic year.
 She also served as the faculty advisor for the minor in LGBTQ+ studies and as the supervisor of the Center’s student ambassadors.
 Before serving in this capacity, Ellen served the WVU community as a Diversity & AA/EO Specialist, and previously as a Sociology instructor at WVUP.
 Rodrigues is a WVU alumna and holds a Ph.D. in Political Science.
 Currently she is the Principal Investigator on a project to document Morgantown’s Queer History.
 Rodrigues was also recently awarded a grant to implement a peer education program on gender inclusive & anti-racist practices.

-Felipe Sousa-Lazaballet is the Inclusion, Diversity & Equity Sr Specialist for the Office of Multicultural Affairs at the City of Orlando.
-In this capacity, he proposes policy recommendations, programs, advocates for best practices on LGBTQ issues, immigrant and refugee affairs; as well as, outreach in the Muslim, Brazilian, and Arab American communities to encourage greater participation in city services.
+Felipe Sousa-Lazaballet (he/they) is the executive director of the Hope Community Center.
+Previously, he was the Inclusion, Diversity & Equity Sr Specialist for the Office of Multicultural Affairs at the City of Orlando.
+In this capacity, he proposed policy recommendations, programs, advocated for best practices on LGBTQ+ issues, immigrant and refugee affairs; as well as, outreach in the Muslim, Brazilian, Haitian American communities to encourage greater participation in city services.
 Previously, he was the Manager of Collaborative Partnerships at the City of Orlando.
 In this role, he served as the point of contact on behalf of the City on all issues focused on the long-term recovery from the Pulse tragedy.
 Felipe managed deliverable, removed barriers, and created qualifiers and quality standards for those served at the Orlando United Assistance Center (OUAC), a program created to serve those directly impacted by the Pulse tragedy.
 The OUAC was made possible by a collaboration between the City of Orlando, Orange County, and Heart of Florida United Way.
-He advocated and supported the various stakeholders of the mental health and social service systems, the LGBTQ community and communities of color, all whom are integral in the creation of a successful support system.
-Felipe is an immigrant from Brazil and he came to Miami when he was 14 years old.
-In 2010, he walked on the Trail of Dreams, a 1,500 mile walk from Miami to Washington, DC, to share the stories of immigrant youth.
+He advocated and supported the various stakeholders of the mental health and social service systems, the LGBTQ+ community and communities of color, all whom are integral in the creation of a successful support system.
+Felipe is a proud immigrant from Brazil, and he came to Miami when he was 14 years old.
+In 2010, he walked on the Trail of Dreams, a 1,500 mile walk from Miami to Washington, DC, to share the stories of immigrant youth and to push for administrative relief for millions of undocumented immigrants.
 He also worked with Presente.org, an organization seeking to solve some of the most pressing issues impacting the Latino community through communication strategies.
 He co-directed GetEQUAL, a national social justice LGBTQ organization, and he served as the Deputy Managing Director at United We Dream, the largest immigrant youth network in the country.
 He worked at ThoughtWorks, a multinational software company, working at the Office of Social Change Initiatives as the Director of Strategic Partnerships.
-He graduated from Miami-Dade College with an Associates in Arts in International Relations and Bachelor’s Degree in Business Studies and a Minor in Economics from St. Thomas University.
-Felipe serves as a board member of Blisscares Healthcare Services and he is the chair of the One Orlando Alliance board of directors.
+He graduated from Miami-Dade College with an Associates in Arts in International Relations and bachelor’s degree in Business Studies and a Minor in Economics from St. Thomas University.
+Felipe has a long track record of creating strategic and collaborative partnerships in philanthropy, government, private, and the non-profit sectors.
+His lived experience as an undocumented immigrant and LGBTQ+ person has been the guiding light for his advocacy for equity.
+He believes those most impacted by issues should be at the forefront of their own struggle for liberation, which it includes changing unjust laws, building solidarity movements, and life saving services.
+Most importantly, he believes in the power of love.
+Felipe is happily married to Luis Sousa-Lazaballet (he/him) and together they have a beautiful puppy, Cosito.
+He is on the board of Blisscares Healthcare and he is the chair of the One Orlando Alliance board of directors.

 Francisco Criado serves as vice president, Next Generation Solutions for Tech Data.
 He is responsible for providing the strategic direction and driving sales performance across multiple routes to market and vendor lines in the Americas, while responding to industry, channel and market trends.
 This includes aligning strategies and actions to deliver a competitive advantage within the Cloud, Security and Data/IoT ecosystems, growing Tech Data’s brand recognition in world-class capabilities, and serving partners through strategically focused offerings.
 Criado joined Tech Data in 2017.
 Most recently, he served as vice president, Global Security Solutions and vice president of IBM Solutions, Americas for Tech Data where he developed strategy, drove growth and optimized vendor and customer engagement.
 Prior to his service at Tech Data, Criado served as vice president of marketing for Avnet, where he was responsible for the global Integrated Solutions strategy development, market research, demand generation, events and communications.
 With 17 years of experience in the channel, he has held multiple roles of progressive responsibility including in vendor management, sales, and program management.
 Criado holds dual Bachelors of Applied Arts degrees in International Business Management and Marketing from Florida International University.
 He has received numerous awards and recognitions for his business and channel achievements and is passionate about volunteering and supporting his local community.
 Criado is based in San Antonio, Texas.